 But you don’t need to go blindly into unexplored territory.

 In this article, we’ll share 6 PMO best practices, case study insights, and our very own best tips to help you set up and manage your PMO effectively.

-6 PMO best practices in 2021 no company should overlook
+6 PMO best practices no company should overlook

-Let’s take a closer look at 6 best practices that will take your PMO to the next level in 2021 and beyond.
+Let’s take a closer look at 6 best practices that will take your PMO to the next level.
+But first: